kiransalve/Machine-Learning-Tutorial/Feature Engineering/Normalization/What is Normalization.md

 Normalization is a feature scaling technique that rescales data to a fixed range — typically between 0 and 1

-We have suppose height and weight columns

-height is in cm and weight is in kgs

-height can be in inches, m or feet weight also can be lbs, pound

-so each value have magnitude and unit

-we need to eliminate units
-and make both columns at common scales

 Min Max scaling is most used technique

-Why do we do this?

-Because some columns in your data may have:

-Small numbers like age (like 11, 20, 35)

-Big numbers like salary (like 10,000, 50,000, 1,00,000)

-If we use them together in machine learning, the big numbers will dominate the small ones.

-Normalization makes them all equally important.

 # 🚗 ML Problem: Predicting Car Insurance Risk